JetBrains/teamcity-documentation/topics/supported-platforms-and-environments.md

 ### Build Agents
 {product="tcc"}

 The TeamCity Agent is a standalone Java application.
-TeamCity supports two types of agents:
+TeamCity Cloud supports two types of agents:
 * Hosted by JetBrains
 * Hosted by a customer